 - Ensure you get paid on time – make it easier to pay you, whether that’s taking online payments with GoCardless or PayPal, or card payments using iZettle or Square.

 - Chase up late payments – be proactive about chasing customers if invoices are not being paid.
-The credit control functionality of a cashflow app like Fluidly helps you to automatically chase late payers and boost your overall cashflow position.
+The an Intelligent Cashflow app like Fluidly helps you to distinguish who your good and bad payers are.

 - Manage your spending – if you keep cash outflows low, this goes a long way to balancing out your cashflow.
 So keep a close eye on overheads, expenses and operating costs and aim to reduce them wherever possible.